Henryk Górecki: Use in film and television

 Some of Górecki's music has been adapted for film soundtracks, most notably fragments of his Symphony of Sorrowful Songs.
 They are featured in Peter Weir's 1993 film Fearless, Julian Schnabel's 1996 biographical drama film Basquiat, Shona Auerbach's 1996 film Seven, Jaime Marqués's 2007 film Ladrones, Terrence Malick's 2012 experimental romantic drama To the Wonder, Paolo Sorrentino's 2013 art drama film The Great Beauty, Felix van Groeningen's 2018 biographical film Beautiful Boy, and Malick's 2019 historical drama A Hidden Life.
 It has also appeared on television in numerous TV shows, including the American crime drama television series The Sopranos, American TV series Legion, crime thriller television series The Blacklist, and the historical drama The Crown.
 In 2017, Canadian choreographer Crystal Pite set the first movement of the Symphony of Sorrowful Songs as a ballet, Flight Pattern.
 In 2022, she set the whole symphony as a larger work, Light of Passage.
+French filmmaker Bertrand Blier used Beatus Vir in his 1996 film My Man.